 Maybe you’re thinking, “Okay, writing sounds nice, but why poetry?
 I don’t know if I’m a poet.”

 The beautiful thing about poetry is that it’s flexible.
 You don’t need to write full sentences if that’s not what you feel.
 But you can write sentences if you want to.
-In fact, my most popular poems, the ones praised as my most unique work, are paragraph poems.
-They’re literally just that: paragraphs, just like prose.
-But I don’t have to commit to paragraph after paragraph.
+In fact, some of my most popular poems are just paragraphs with a title.
 With poetry, I can write five words or I can write a thousand.
 It’s still a poem as long as it expresses a real emotion.

 To me, a poem isn’t something that rhymes.
-It’s something that makes you feel to write and makes people feel to read.
+It’s something that makes you feel deeply when you’re writing and makes other people feel deeply when they’re reading.
 That’s not the definition you’ll find in the dictionary.
-But it is the reality you’ll find at any poetry slam or inside any modern poetry book.
+But it is the reality you’ll find at any poetry slam or inside any worthy poetry book.

-After I won Melbourne Poetry Slam, I thought I’d feel something.
-I had placed second in Toronto so many times, qualified for finals as well as Women of the Word.
+After I won a poetry slam in Melbourne, I thought I’d feel something.
+I had placed second in Toronto many times, qualified for finals as well as Women of the Word.
 I thought a #1 placement would make me feel accomplished.
 But you know something?
-I took my 50 Australian dollars, went home, and wrote another poem.
-I realized the poetry is its own reward.
+I took my prize of 50 Australian dollars, went home, and wrote another poem.
+I realized that the poetry is its own reward.
 No amount of accolades can ever match the feeling I get when I look at something I’ve written and think, “Wow, that’s EXACTLY how I feel.”

-And that’s what poetry does.
-It helps you express what you feel in a way that cuts open the wound, drains the pus each time you read it.
-Writing a poem is like making your own medicine.
+That’s what poetry does: it helps you express what you feel in a way that cuts open the wound, drains the pus each time you read it.
+Writing a poem is like brewing your own medicine.
 No one can sell you a healing potion like the one you can make for yourself.

 Are You Ready for a Journey?